Icinga/ansible-playbooks/doc/about.md

 ### What is an Ansible role?

 Ansible roles are pre-packaged units of automation.
-Once downloaded, roles can be dropped into Ansible Playooks and immediately applied to servers.
+Once downloaded, roles can be dropped into Ansible Playbooks and immediately applied to servers.

 ### Icinga2 Ansible roles